AgnesSteixner/EPO_Wakhloo_et_al_NATCOMM/README.md

-# EPO_monocle
+# EPO_Seurat_Monocle2
-Wakhloo et al. - Nature Communications code for trajectory analysis in monocle
+Wakhloo et al. - Nature Communications code for scRNAseq analysis in Seurat and trajectory analysis in Monocle2

 The code to analyze and reproduce the results of the scRNAseq trajectory analysis (Monocle2) shown in Figure 2 in the manuscript.